 Previous — Visitor Welcome Centre Phase 1

-The large span, beamless structure will enable demising walls to expand and contract, providing flexibility of sizes for a variety of learning spaces.
-The angled apex of the Tall Wood Institute will speak to future advancements of tall wood technologies as well as the development of net-positive and low carbon building methodologies.
+The future home of George Brown College’s School of Architecture, the large span, beamless structure will enable demising walls to expand and contract, providing flexibility of sizes for a variety of learning spaces.
+The angled apex of the roof structure will speak to future advancements of tall wood technologies as well as the development of net positive and low carbon building methodologies.
 The outer bars will house classrooms, labs, and administrative offices that look outward towards the Water’s Edge Promenade, Sherbourne Common, and the upcoming School of Design.

-Lean design processes were implemented from the outset of the project with a clear set of ambitions that defined the success factors and value.
-After commission and during design, a project charter for sustainability was adopted.
 Both a methodology of assessing decisions based on adherence to the ambitions in the competition brief and a charter for viewing the design through the lens of the stakeholders, were implemented early on.
-An incredibly complex approvals process was organized through Lean workflow / critical path principles that were applied to the project schedule through design and proactive involvement with authorities having jurisdiction.
+An incredibly complex approvals process was organized through lean workflow / critical path principles that were applied to the project schedule through design and proactive involvement with authorities having jurisdiction.
 The elimination of waste was achieved through committing to envelope prefabrication, for just-in-time delivery (eliminating storage need), and fabrication in a controlled environment, for quality control and optimization.
-The Lean pursuit of continuous iterations toward perfection was realized through a commitment to reduce risk and seek optimization by bringing on design assist partners for structure and envelope.
+The lean pursuit of continuous iterations toward perfection was realized through a commitment to reduce risk and seek optimization by bringing on design assist partners for structure and envelope.

 George Brown College